 Information Technology Salary & Jobs Report 2018

-WinterWyman Search’s Information Technology practice has filled over 300 jobs in the network, DevOps, business systems, database engineering and IT management fields over the past several years.
+WinterWyman's Technology division has filled over 300 jobs in the network, DevOps, business systems, database engineering and IT management fields over the past several years.
 The information presented below draws on this wealth of data.
 In addition to the most recent year’s data, information from 2016 and 2017 are provided for historical context.
 Click here to view the report in its entirety.

 1. Salary Data